 Circumference of Circle

 Many objects that we come across in our daily life are ‘round’ in shape.
 Coin, bangles, bottle caps, the Earth, wheels etc. In layman terms, the round shape is often referred to as a circle.
 A closed plane figure, which is formed by the set of all those points which are equidistant from a fixed point in the same plane, is known as a circle.
 The fixed point is called the center of the circle and the constant distance between any point on the circle and its center is called the radius.
-The circumference of circle can be defined as the distance around it.
+The circumference of a circle can be defined as the distance around it.

-In other words, a circle can be described as locus of a point moving in a plane, in a way that its distance from a fixed point is always constant.
+In other words, a circle can be described as the locus of a point moving in a plane, in a way that its distance from a fixed point is always constant.

 Figure 1 given above represents a circle with radius ‘r’ and center ‘O’.
 A circle of any particular radius can be easily traced using a compass.
 The pointed leg of the compass is placed on the paper and the movable leg is revolved as shown.
 The traced figure gives us a circle.